KhronosGroup/glTF-Blender-Exporter/docs/user.md

 ![glTF Material Node Alpha Blend](glTF_Material_Node_Alpha_Blend.png)

 To use 'MASK' for blending, the AlphaMode has to be set from 0.0 to 1.0.
 In this case, as specified by glTF 2.0, the AlphaCutoff value is used and exported.

+##### Double sided

+In glTF 2.0, the information if a mesh has to be rendered double sided or not, is stored in the material and not the mesh.
+By default, double sided is disabled and if a glTF 2.0 scene is exported, the back faces are culled.
+If a mesh should be renderered without back face culling, enable the double sided material by setting the slider to 1.0.

 #### PBR Metallic Roughness